rohitkjohnedu/my_yade/README.rst

 YADE - Yet Another Dynamic Engine - Python 3 branch
 ===================================================

-This branch is used to migrate yade to python version 3. **It is under development, currently not working**.
+This branch is used to migrate yade to python version 3. **It is under development**.

 **Installation**